Chart Color Schemes

 Population

-Coolum Beach's population is around 17,083 as of Aug 2025.
-This reflects an increase of 1,135 people since the 2021 Census, which reported a population of 15,948 people.
-The change is inferred from ABS data showing an estimated resident population of 16,992 in June 2024 and an additional 248 validated new addresses since the Census date.
-This level of population equates to a density ratio of 943 persons per square kilometer.
+Coolum Beach's population is around 17,097 as of Nov 2025.
+This reflects an increase of 1,149 people since the 2021 Census, which reported a population of 15,948 people.
+The change is inferred from the estimated resident population of 16,992 in June 2024 and an additional 254 validated new addresses since the Census date.
+This level of population equates to a density ratio of 944 persons per square kilometer.
 Over the past decade, Coolum Beach has demonstrated resilient growth patterns with a compound annual growth rate of 1.7%, outpacing the non-metro area.
-Population growth for the area was primarily driven by overseas migration contributing approximately 66.4% of overall population gains during recent periods.
+Population growth was primarily driven by overseas migration contributing approximately 66.4% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
-Moving forward with demographic trends, an above median population growth of national regional areas is projected, with the area expected to increase by 2,635 persons to 2041 based on the latest population numbers, with an increase of 14.9% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+These state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
+Moving forward, an above median population growth of national regional areas is projected, with the area expected to increase by 2,635 persons to 2041, reflecting a total increase of 14.8% over the 17 years.

 Frequently Asked Questions - Population